Guidance and help for community plans

 Community plans can:

-• bring the community together and generate community spirit and community actions
+• bring the community together and generate community spirit and actions

 • provide clear evidence of community aspirations and priorities

-• provide a plan for the future that service providers know is based on wide community involvement and can use to shape their services to meet local need
+• provide a plan for the future based on wider community involvement that service providers can use to shape their services to meet local need

-• help access funding streams for projects - as community plans can provide strong evidence of need to support grant applications
+• help access funding streams for projects - as they can provide strong evidence of need to support grant applications

 • encourage partnership working by highlighting projects that need help from the community itself or from external agencies